wenquanlu/huginn-latent-cot/README.md

 ## Citation

-If you find HandRefiner helpful, please consider giving this repo a star :star: and citing:
+If you find the repository helpful, please consider giving this repo a star :star: and citing:

 ```
 @article{lu2025latentchainofthoughtdecodingdepthrecurrent,